 Table 1.
-New Pacific School Overview Location The school will be located within the 95670 zip code, within the boundaries of Folsom Cordova Unified School District and the City of Rancho Cordova.
+New Pacific School Overview Location The school will located the boundaries of Yuba City Unified School District and the City of Yuba City.
 Educational Focus New Pacific School provides culturally responsive, trauma- informed Social Emotional Learning for self-determined, whole- child growth.
 This allows for rigorous California standards- aligned curriculum and instruction designed to maximize the success of all students Grades Served Grades: Transitional Kindergarten ("TK") through 12